Learning Transfer Operators by Kernel Density Estimation: Theory of Density Estimation

 Considering a unit interval, $[0,1]$, it may be divided into $K$ cells (bins),

-which is a uniform topological partition, meaning interiors are mutually disjoint and the union closure covers.
+which is a uniform topological partition, meaning interiors are mutually disjoint and the union closure covers (both closed under taking unions and closures and also forms a cover).
 Similarly, a multivariate histogram is a topological partition into bins, usually rectangles (but other shapes, especially tessellations are not uncommon).
-Otherwise, continuing with the discussion of the single variate estimator, given a sample $\{x_n\}_{n=1}^N$, suppose that $x\in B_i$.
-Then,
+Otherwise, we are continuing with the discussion of the single variate estimator.
+Given a sample $\{x_n\}_{n=1}^N$ and a set of bins $\{B_j\}_{j=1}^K$, the \gls{hde} for the random variable $X$, $\overline{\rho_{N,K}}(x_i)$, which approximates $\rho(x_i)$, for any $x_i \in B_i$, is given by

+where $\# x_n \in B_i$ is the number of observations in bin $B_i$, $N$ is the total number of observations, $m(B_i)$ is the measure of bin $B_i$, and $\xi_{B_i}(x_j)$ is the indicator function as defined in \cref{eq:indicFac}.

-The key part of density estimators is the analysis of the bias of the estimator, \cite{scott_2015}, continuing with $\overline{p_{N,K}}(x) $ for a point $x\in B_i$ that need not be assume to be one of the data points $x_j$.
+The key part of density estimators is the analysis of the \gls{bias} of the estimator, \cite{scott_2015}, continuing with $\overline{\rho_{N,K}}(x_i) $ for a point $x_i\in B_i$ that need not be assumed to be one of the data points $x_j$.
 Consider the probability that the sample $x_j\in B_i$, $P(x_j\in B_j)$,

-by mean value theorem and fundamental theorem of calculus.
-Therefore, the bias of the estimator is,
+by mean value theorem and the fundamental theorem of calculus.
+Therefore, the \gls{bias} of the estimator is,

-The first inequality follows again by the mean value theorem, this time for a value $\hat{x}\in (x,\tilde{x})$ (or perhaps the opposite order), and by product of absolute values, and the fact that $\tilde{x},\hat{x}\in B_i$.
-Bias is a question of balancing the derivative $p'_X\leq C_1$ versus a good choice of the number of bins, $K$.
+The first inequality follows again by the mean value theorem, this time for a value $\hat{x}\in (x,\tilde{x})$ (or perhaps the opposite order), and a by-product of absolute values, and the fact that $\tilde{x},\hat{x}\in B_i$.
+Furthermore, it should be noted that the issue of bias in \gls{hde} (see \cref{eq:histBias}) involves a trade-off between limiting the derivative of the density function $\rho'_X\leq C_1$ and selecting an appropriate number of bins $K$ to obtain a desirable level of accuracy.